-The contents of these materials are developed contextualized in a way, through experiences, research and discussions.
-The Collection Caring for Planet Earth allows the student experience the applicability of the content and knowledge acquired, as well as their reconstruction and ongoing resignification, seeking the formation of critical human beings and the construction of a less fragmented and mechanistic society.
+The contents of these materials are contextualized wav. developed in a through experiences, research and discussions.
+The Collection Caring for Planet Earth allows the student experience the applicability of the content and knowledge acquired, as well as their ongoing reconstruction and resignification, seeking the formation of critical human beings and the construction of a less fragmented and mechanistic society.